-So you’ve read a few lives and realized that your ancient geography is rusty.
-The Penguin Translations come with some maps, but it’d be nice to have all the maps for all the lives in one place.
-Furthermore, it’d be really useful to have an offline resource that one could consult in the classroom or use at home.
-I’ll go over where to find the best physical maps for Plutarch, then I’ll show some of the best free digital maps for reading Plutarch, and I’ll close with a way to find those niggling places that a Google search doesn’t even seem to solve.
+So you've read a few lives and realized that your ancient geography is rusty.
+The Penguin Translations come with some maps, but it'd be nice to have all the maps for all the lives in one place.
+Furthermore, it'd be really useful to have an offline resource that one could consult in the classroom or use at home.
+I'll go over where to find the best physical maps for Plutarch, then I'll show some of the best free digital maps for reading Plutarch, and I'll close with some useful map resources only tenuously connected to reading Plutarch.

 Best Physical Atlas Maps for Reading Plutarch